 If you are the manager of a creative or marketing department, finding the time and energy to encourage innovative thinking amongst your team can be challenging.

-Heavy workloads, tight deadlines and client demands are some of the greatest impediments to creativity, according to a survey of nearly 600 creative professionals.
+Heavy workloads, tight deadlines and client demands are some of the greatest impediments to creativity, according to a TCG survey of nearly 600 creative professionals.
 However, creative exploration often leads to new avenues of thought that can improve the overall process and outcome of day-to-day projects.

 So how can you get the creative juices flowing?
 Here are some of our favorite (and most cost-effective) activities to help keep you and your team creatively inspired.
 And don't worry; you'll still be able to hit your clients' deadlines while having fun.

-- Innovate.
 Ask your team to find new uses for everyday office items, such as "10 new uses for a staple remover" and then have them share their ideas during a group meeting.
 Problem-solving activities often lead to industriousness.
 And did you know a staple remover can be used to add keys to your key ring?
 No more ruined manicures!

-- Play memory-boosting games.
 A round of Concentration or other memory game can boost memory and "fluid intelligence" – the ability to reason and solve new problems.
 Set aside some time each week, like Friday afternoons, to get together and test each other's memory.

-- Get competitive.
-Challenge employees to come up with a new team slogan or rallying cry.
+At your next brainstorming session, challenge employees to come up with a new team slogan or rallying cry.
 Let them vote on the winning tagline or cheer and collaborate on a new design to go with it.
 Print the finished product on a T-shirt or reusable bag as a gift to employees throughout the company.

-- Create office eye candy.
 Ask team members to post any designs, artwork or quotes they find inspiring to a common wall where everyone can draw inspiration.
 Examples of innovative packaging, favorite fonts, fresh color combinations or ad campaigns are all fair game.